asgardius/midori-school/README.md

 # Why you changed some background assets in your game?

 Most game developers are using Generative AI to create assets,  but most gamers hate this.
 So i removed AI Slop from my game and use public domain photos instead.
 R0.4.2-beta will be the the last release with AI slop among its assets

+# Why your game has its source code archived at WD hard drives?

+Almost every game with elves as main character has WD somewhere.
+Alundra and Popful Mail were distributed by WD (Working Designs)